mwhamgenomics/mwhamgenomics.github.io/_posts/2016-07-29-flask_on_apache.md

 #### Which Python?
-I wanted to set up the web app with a virtualenv (in any case, the app was written for Python 3, and CentOS' default is Python 2), but nowhere in the documentation for mod_wsgi could I find a way of pointing it at the right Python interpreter.
+I wanted to set up the web app with a virtualenv (in any case, the app was written for Python 3, and CentOS' default is still Python 2), but nowhere in the documentation for mod_wsgi could I find a way of pointing it at the right Python interpreter.
 When I tried to run the app (as below), I got a series of cryptic error messages suggesting it was still trying to run the app with Python 2.
 After looking at the stacktraces, it appeared that something was a bit amiss regarding the original mod_wsgi install.

 Enter the Python Packaging Index.
 Here we found an entry for mod_wsgi - a bit strange, as mod_wsgi is C, not Python.
 The reason it's there, though, is made clear on mod_wsgi's [PyPi page](https://pypi.python.org/pypi/mod_wsgi):